 - Best Lunch: Err or Paste

-- Best Snack: Raan Jay Fai or Soi 38
+- Best Snack: Raan Jay Fai, Yaowarat Street (Chinatown) or Soi 38

-- Best Dinner: Gaggan Anand, Sala Rim Naam at the Mandarin Oriental Bangkok, or Nahm (temporarily closed) at the Como Metropolitan Bangkok
+- Best Dinner: Gaggan Anand, Côte by Mauro Colagreco at Capella Bangkok or Nahm at the Como Metropolitan Bangkok

-- Iconic Bites: Spicy green-papaya salad; tom yam goong (a sweet-sour fish soup); minced pork or chicken, satay (grilled meat on skewers); curries.
+- Iconic Bites: Spicy green-papaya salad; tom yam goong (a sweet-sour fish soup); pad krapow gai (spicy thai basil chicken); satay (grilled meat on skewers); curries.

 Food in Marrakech just keeps getting better.
 Moroccan wines are also getting so good that French expats are bringing them back to Provence.

-- Best Lunch: La Famille, Nomad or Grand Café de la Poste
+- Best Lunch: L’Mida, La Famille, Nomad or Grand Café de la Poste

 - Best Snack: Kechmara or Café des Épices

-- Best Dinner: Villa des Orangers, Royal Mansour or Dar Moha
+- Best Dinner: Villa des Orangers, Royal Mansour’s Grande Table Marocaine or Dar Moha

-- Best Drink: El Fenn or Le Comptoir
+- Best Drink: El Fenn or Comptoir Darna

 - Iconic bites: Tagine; couscous; mint tea; harira